zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

     description: 'Take your first steps in developing AI agents by exploring the Azure AI Agent service tools in the Azure AI Foundry portal.'
 ---

+# Explore AI Agent development

+In this exercise, you use the Azure AI Agent service tools in the Azure AI Foundry portal to create a simple AI agent that answers questions about expense claims.

+This exercise takes approximately **30** minutes.

 ## Create an Azure AI Foundry project

 Let's start by creating an Azure AI Foundry project.